 - Hardwick Sports & Social Club Tony Killeen

 - Hardwick Village Plan Mia Cassey

-- Village rep with architect background Nicky Kerr
+- Village rep and architectural consultant Nicky Kerr

 - Meetings and minutes secretary Betty Grimes